working-group-two/engineering-blog/pages/blog/_posts/2020-10-01-what-is-short-messages.md

 fancy responses with delivery status.
 There is still an acknowledgement, but is in a form of an empty message.

-Only way to see difference between an MO and a MT in version 1 is to look at the addresses and see if they are either coming from an SMSC or going to an SMSC.
+Only way to see difference between an *MO* and a *MT* in version 1 is to look at the addresses and see if they are either coming from an *SMSC* or going to an *SMSC*.

 The `moreMessagesToSend` flag was implemented in version 2, so it exist only for version 2 and version 3.